lfricken/ti/coup/readme.md

 ## AGENT POWERS LIST
-1. Saboteur: Twice you may: Examine any deployed fleet, may force the owning player to replace it with the top fleet card.
-Then, you alone may examine it
+1. Saboteur: Twice you may: Examine any deployed fleet and the top Fleet card.
+You may choose one to redeploy face down, and one to discard.
 1. Commander: Take 3 fleets from the fleet deck.
 Put them on top or bottom in any order, keep one.
 1. Assassin:  Destroy one Planetary influence on a planet one of your fleets orbit
 1. Decoy: May block assassination and Insurgency if you have a Fleet or Influence on the targetted planet.
 A player Denouncing you must spend an additional influence